jeremysiedzik/officer-rainbow/README.md

 # officer-rainbow
 This is the source for Officer Rainbow, an android app that checks certain websites for a users Color, as assigned by the State for purposes of drug or alcohol testing.
-If offers custom text or email messages to multiple destinations to notify if today is a testing day, it also has the option of setting off the phone's alarm and display a notification.
+It offers custom text or email messages to multiple destinations to notify if today is a testing day, it also has the option of setting off the phone's alarm and display a notification.